top of page

 Here are five yoga poses that can help:

-Sun Salutations (Surya Namaskar): A morning favorite, this sequence energizes the body and gets you ready for the day.
+1. Sun Salutations (Surya Namaskar): A morning favorite, this sequence energizes the body and prepares you for the day ahead.
 It helps boost cortisol—your natural “get-up-and-go” hormone.
-Practice
+Practice.

-Seated Forward Fold (Paschimottanasana): In the evening, this pose soothes the nervous system and releases tension, helping you wind down.
+3. Seated Forward Fold (Paschimottanasana): In the evening, this pose soothes the nervous system and releases tension, helping you wind down naturally.

 As mental health practitioners, integrating yoga into care plans can add a powerful dimension to your work.
-For example, an evening yoga practice that lowers cortisol can enhance therapy aimed at managing stress.
-Similarly, morning yoga sessions or integrating yoga into private / group sessions might help clients battling depression feel more energized and focused.
+For instance, an evening yoga practice that lowers cortisol can enhance therapy aimed at managing stress.
+Similarly, morning yoga sessions or integrating yoga into private/group sessions could help clients battling depression feel more energized and focused.

-Yoga also offers a unique way to address trauma stored in the body.
+Yoga also provides a unique way to address trauma stored in the body.
 By aligning with the body’s natural rhythms, it creates a foundation for deeper healing.
-Combining these practices with traditional therapy can lead to truly transformative outcomes.
+This approach combines well with traditional therapy, leading to transformative outcomes.

 Learn More